 Additionally, you have to pay for their health benefits, vacation and sick days, 401K, payroll taxes, and training.
 The financial requirements don’t stop there.
 Along with the expenses that go with hiring and paying an employee, you still have to pay for all the software and hardware required to support your IT.

 Managed Service Providers

 Unlike the two previously mentioned technical plans, there are no financial surprises when you work with a Managed Service Provider.
 When you have managed IT services, you’ll be paying the same amount regardless of how much support you need each month.
 This means you’ll know exactly what to budget for and what services you’ll receive, allowing you to be more flexible when investing in other areas of your business.

-MSPs offer a monthly packages that include Managed IT Security, Managed IT Cloud Solutions, Backup and Disaster Recovery, Vendor and Asset Management, and Business IT Consulting all for less than the cost of an internal system engineer.
+MSPs have so many service offerings.
+Some include, Managed IT Security, Managed IT Cloud Services, Backup and Disaster Recovery, Vendor and Asset Management, and Business IT Consulting all for less than the cost of an internal system engineer.
+They can also offer remote monitoring and management.
 With an MSP you gain a full team of experts without the financial burden of taking on new employees.

 Downsize Your Onsite Technology

 Switching to a Managed Service Provider can reduce infrastructure costs in a number of different ways.
 Utilizing the benefits of the cloud is a great option to reduce hardware costs and increase efficiencies.

 The trend of businesses that are capitalizing on cloud based applications and solutions is continuing to grow, but not all companies have taken the leap.
 Cloud computing can make your business more scalable and efficient.
 It is a low-cost, low-maintenance solution that can significantly increase your mobility and employee productivity overall.